Top 5 reasons to refinance and the pros and cons of each

 2 Lower interest rate

 If interest rates fall after you close on your loan, you could consider refinancing to take advantage of the lower rate.
-You might save tens of thousands of dollars, depending on the length of time you’ve had your loan and the difference in your current rate and the refinance rate.
+You might save thousands of dollars, depending on the length of time you’ve had your loan and the difference in your current rate and the refinance rate.
 Still, there are other factors to consider.
 Speak with your lender for all the details and decide what’s best for you.

 Possibility to reduce your overall interest payments.